FreeTAKTeam/FreeTAKHub_meshtastic/README.md

 ## Installation
 By following these steps, you can successfully activate and configure Node rd, MQTT and Meshtastic , enabling seamless communication between your mesh network and FreeTAKServer.
 ### pre-requirements
-we assume that you have already installed FTS using the ZeroTouch installer, so that you have FTS and Node Red already running.
+We assume that you have already installed FTS using the ZeroTouch installer, so that you have FTS and Node-RED already running.
 Also you have at least one meshtastic node that can connect to Wifi
+In case you do not have a zero touch installation:
+- Ensure that the last version of Node-RED is installed on your system.
+You can install it following the [Node-RED documentation](https://nodered.org/docs/getting-started/).
+- Have FreeTAKServer installed and running.
+Configure its API and TCP/UDP endpoints.

 ### Install mosquitto
 To install the Mosquitto MQTT broker on an Ubuntu server without using Docker, follow these steps: